AlexsLemonade/scpca-portal/api/README.md

 ./run_command.sh dispatch_to_batch
 ```

-`dispatch_to_batch` has two options that can be passed, `regenerate-all` and `project-id`, which change which set of computed files are generated on Batch.
+`dispatch_to_batch` has two options that can be passed, `regenerate-all` and `project-id`, which change which set of computed files are generated on Batch:
 - With neither `regenerate-all` and `project-id` passed, jobs are submitted for all projects which do not have computed files associated with them.
 - With the `regenerate-all` flag passed (without the `project-id` flag), jobs will be submitted which process computed files for all projects, indifferent to whether or not they already have computed files associated with them.
 - With the `project-id` flag passed (without the `regenerate-all` flag), jobs will be submitted for a specific project if there are no computed files already associated with it.
-- With both the `regenerate-all` and `project-id` flags passed, a single project's computed files will be regenerated, regardless of its associated computed files.
+- With both the `regenerate-all` and `project-id` flags passed, a single project's computed files will be regenerated, regardless of whether or not it already has computed files associated with it.

 ### Purge project
-To purge a project from the DB (and from S3 if so desired), run the following command:
+To purge a project from the database (and from S3 if so desired), run the following command:
 ```bash
 ./run_command.sh purge_project --scpca-id SCPCP000001 --delete-from-s3
 ```